 - i.
-If the gross turnover exceeds Rs.1 crore, 1.5 per cent of gross turnover. - ii.
-If the gross turnover exceeds Rs.50 lakh but does not exceed Rs.1 crore, 1 per cent of the gross turnover. - iii.
-In other cases, Ø.5 per cent of gross turnover.
+If the gross turnover exceeds Rs.50 crore during the year in respect of which the turnover tax is levied, 2 per cent of gross turnover. - ii.
+If the gross turnover exceeds Rs.1 crore but does not exceed Rs.50 crore, 1.5 per cent of gross turnover. - iii.
+If the gross turnover exceeds Rs.50 lakh but does not exceed Rs.1 crore, 1 per cent of gross turnover. - iv.
+In other cases, 0.5 per cent of gross turnover.